spatialos/gdk-for-unity/docs/content/ecs/accessing-worker-info.md

 ## Worker System

-The WorkerSystem can be injected in any `ComponentSystem` that is in the same ECS world as the worker to access the data relevant to the worker.
+The WorkerSystem can be injected into any `ComponentSystem` that is in the same ECS world as the worker to access the data relevant to the worker.
 See the code example below on how to inject it:

 ```csharp
 using Improbable.Gdk.Core;